1995–96 Los Angeles Lakers season

-Ceballos averaged 21.2 points and 6.9 rebounds per game, while Van Exel provided the team with 14.9 points and 6.9 assists per game, and Johnson played a sixth man role, averaging 14.6 points, 5.7 rebounds and 6.9 assists per game off the bench in 32 games, starting in just nine of them.
-He also finished in fifth place in Sixth Man of the Year voting.
+Ceballos averaged 21.2 points and 6.9 rebounds per game, while Van Exel provided the team with 14.9 points and 6.9 assists per game, and led them with 144 three-point field goals, and Johnson played a sixth man role moving into the power forward position, averaging 14.6 points, 5.7 rebounds and 6.9 assists per game off the bench in 32 games, starting in just nine of them.
 In addition, Elden Campbell averaged 13.9 points, 7.6 rebounds and 2.6 blocks per game, while Vlade Divac provided with 12.9 points, 8.6 rebounds and 1.7 blocks per game, and second-year guard Eddie Jones contributed 12.8 points and 1.8 steals per game.
-Off the bench, Anthony Peeler contributed 9.7 points per game, and Sedale Threatt provided with 7.3 points and 3.3 assists per game.
+Off the bench, Anthony Peeler contributed 9.7 points per game and 105 three-point field goals, and Sedale Threatt provided with 7.3 points and 3.3 assists per game.

+Johnson finished in fifth place in Sixth Man of the Year voting, and tied in twelfth place in Most Valuable Player voting, while Campbell finished in seventh place in Most Improved Player voting.
+Johnson also reached a milestone during the regular season, by passing his 10,000 career assist in a 102–89 road win over the Sacramento Kings, at the ARCO Arena II on March 7, 1996.

+In the Western Conference First Round of the 1996 NBA playoffs, the Lakers faced off against the 5th-seeded, and 2-time defending NBA champion Houston Rockets.
+Despite having home-court advantage in the series, the Lakers lost to the Rockets in four games.
+The Lakers finished 21st in the NBA in home-game attendance, with an attendance of 649,634 at the Great Western Forum during the regular season.

-However, in the Western Conference First Round of the playoffs, the Lakers lost to the 5th-seeded, and reigning champion Houston Rockets in four games; after the defeat, Magic decided to retire for the second time and for good.
-Following the season, Divac was traded to the Charlotte Hornets in exchange for 1996 NBA draftee, and high school basketball star Kobe Bryant, while Peeler and George Lynch were both dealt to the Vancouver Grizzlies, Strong signed as a free agent with the Orlando Magic, and Threatt was released to free agency.
+Following the season, Johnson decided to retire for the second time and for good, after the Lakers' loss to the Rockets in the opening round of the NBA playoffs.
+Meanwhile, Divac was traded to the Charlotte Hornets, Peeler and George Lynch were both dealt to the Vancouver Grizzlies, Strong signed as a free agent with the Orlando Magic, and Threatt was released to free agency.